Keeping in contact with legal advisers

 Other official visitors

-- Your offender manager
+- Your offender manager and probation

 - Social workers/ Youth Offending Team workers